learn-co-curriculum/python-p3-mock-challenge-game-tracker/README.md

 - `Player property username`
   - Returns the Player's username
-  - Usernames must be strings between 2 and 16 characters, inclusive
+  - Usernames must be strings between 2 and 16 characters, inclusive.
-  - if you are using exceptions comment out the test on lines 25 - 29 in the player_test.py and uncomment lines 37 - 44
+  - If you are using exceptions, uncomment lines 25-29 in `testing/player_test.py`.

 #### Result

 - `Result __init__(self, player, game, score)`
-  - `Result` is initialized with a `Player` instance, a `Game` instance, and a score (number)
+  - `Result` is initialized with a `Player` instance, a `Game` instance, and a score (number).
 - `Result property score`
   - Returns the score for the `Result` instance
   - Scores must be integers between 1 and 5000, inclusive
+    - If you are using exceptions, uncomment lines 20-30 in `testing/result_test.py`.

 ### Object Relationship Attributes and Properties